Adhyan-1404/eda-sales-data-python/README.md

 ### How to run the code :

 Make sure to update the **file path** for `k_circle_sales.csv` in the notebook **EDA on Sales Data.ipynb** to match your local directory.
 Failing to do so will result in a file-not-found error.
-Also make sure all the necessary **Python libraries** mentioned in (# Overview of EDA on Sales Data) are already installed.
+Also make sure all the necessary **Python libraries** (Numpy, Pandas, Matplotlib, Seaborn) are already installed.

 You can run the notebook directly in Jupyter or use an online service like [Google Colab](https://colab.research.google.com) by uploading the notebook file.